JakeSteam/blog-personal/_drafts/2024-07-05-android-games-july-2024.md

 This fairly linear upgrade loop means there's not much to actually think about / plan whilst playing.
 Instead, you can watch the bees hurrying about their business, and that's about it!
 Luckily, there's lots of outfits to customise them a bit, all of which improve their performance.

 There's also a "bottle pouring" minigame that you've seen in a hundred game adverts, which feels quite out of place.
 It's a good way to earn extra income multipliers, but a bit more variety would be appreciated.

+It's also worth pointing out there is a serious "wall" in progression around park level 34-35.
+Instead of progressing a level every hour or two, it will take multiple days to achieve level 34, only to discover it doesn't help income whatsoever.
+I suspect I won't progress much further, since I'm not willing to pay!

 ### Monetisation